 Lauren Mountain is a graduate of Northeastern University with a degree in Political Science and minors in Business and International Relations.
 She also earned her Masters of Business Administration from Suffolk University with a concentration in Health Care Administration.
 Lauren’s varied work experience includes nine years of nonprofit and board management, including running the U.S. Chamber of Commerce’s Institute for Organization Management, a professional development program for chamber of commerce and association executives; managing global membership for an international association of corporate real estate executives; and volunteering for the PKD Foundation’s Walk for the Cure.
 A lover of lifelong experiential learning, Lauren has worked in a variety of industries and roles including health care, government, education, staffing, accounting, law, construction management, retail, and email@example.com

-Donna Toothaker is the Outreach & Communication Liaison for United Way Youth Venture and also a long-time local resident of North Central Massachusetts.
+Donna Toothaker is a Program Manager for United Way Youth Venture and also a long-time local resident of North Central Massachusetts.
 Donna’s background includes working in such industries as retail, banking, and the financial services industries.
 Donna is a mother of two teenagers and her most recent work includes having developed and run her own successful businesses for the past 14 years including 1st VA (a virtual assisting company) and Step It Up VA (a business coaching and mentoring company).
 She has also created several popular programs including the 6 Steps to 6 Figure VA Success System; the Mindset, Mapping and Meaning Retreat; and the Growth and Success Live Workshop.
 Donna also currently teaches Driver’s Education classes and is a Certified Professional Driving Instructor, providing driving lessons to participating youth in central Massachusetts.
-Donna enjoys sharing her wisdom and experience with the youth in this program as they create their own service-oriented businesses.
+Donna enjoys managing the bustling United Way Youth Venture office.